One of the first steps in developing a successful food business is to develop a market strategy and a business plan.

 The Market Strategy

-Visit potential retail sites, observe and take notes on details such as competitor products, lighting, packaging graphics and shelf-space allocation.
-If you plan to market your product on the Web, take note of graphics, product descriptions and the ways used to gain customer attention.
+Visit potential retail sites, observe and take notes on details such as competitor products, lighting, packaging graphics, and shelf-space allocation.
+If you plan to market your product online, take note of graphics, product descriptions, and the ways used to gain customer attention.

 - What is the basic motive for purchase?